natenka/pyneng-book-en/docs/source/book/16_unicode/python_3_convert.rst

 * bytes that the program reads must be converted to Unicode (string) as early as possible
 * inside the program work with Unicode
-* Unicode must be converted to bytes as soon as possible before transfer
+* Unicode must be converted to bytes as soon as possible before transmitting